 Q: What must be included in the parent notification letter?

 A: The notification letters must inform parents of the school’s status and how they can be engaged in their child’s education.
 The notification letters must be in an understandable, uniform format, including alternative formats available upon request and to the extent practicable, in a language that parents can understand.
 The information must be provided directly to parents on school or district letterhead through regular mail or email and posted on their website.
 Additionally, the information must be disseminated through a broader means such as the media, public agencies serving the student population and their families or sending it home in backpacks.
 Also, LEAs are required to attach the dated parent notification letter to the Title I, Part A application in SERVS.

 Q: What is the deadline for parent notification?

 A: Schools are to notify parents within 30 days of the release of MMR results and being informed of their status/designation as a Continuous Improvement school.

 Q: Is a parent notification letter template available?

-A: Parent notification letter templates in English, Hmong Karen, Somali and Spanish are available on the MDE website.
-LEAs may use the templates but must customize using relevant school information as well as the school or district letterhead.
-View the templates on the MDE website.
-To navigate to the site, go to the MDE website and select School Support, Federal Title Programs (ESEA), Federal Accountability.
+A: Parent notification letter templates in English, Hmong, Karen, Somali and Spanish are available on the MDE website.
+LEAs may use the templates but must customize letters using relevant school information as well as the school or district letterhead.
+To navigate this, go to the MDE website and select School Support, Federal Title Programs (ESEA), and Federal Accountability.
 Scroll down the page to locate the letter templates.